thxforall/next-blog-practice/src/posts/type.md

 console.log(undefined + 1); // Output: NaN (undefined is coerced to NaN)
 ```

-> Explicit type casting involves manually converting a value from one type to another using JavaScript’s built-in functions.
+> Explicit type casting involves manually converting a value from one type to another using JavaScript's built-in functions.

 ```javascript
 let str = '123';